leoEspin/nasa_api_scrapper/README.md

     - orbital period
 - The script stores also the following aggregated columns:
     - The total number of times our 200 near earth objects approached closer than 0.2 astronomical units (found as miss_distance.astronomical)
-    - The number of close approaches recorded in each year present in the data
+    - The years where close approaches were recorded

 ### Notes